jlsarmientoh/call-dispatcher/README.md

 `INFO 15387 --- [pool-4-thread-1] c.a.c.c.PhoneCall  : Call 1 answered by Operator 17`

 `INFO 15387 --- [pool-4-thread-1] c.a.c.c.PhoneCall  : Call 1 ended at 2018-03-12T22:54:10.685-0500`

+## Package and Execute

+Once you clone this repository on your local machine, you can execute this project as a stand alone application as follows:

+_`mvn package && java -jar target/call-dispatcher-1.0-SNAPSHOT.jar`_

+_Note: Make sure you are placed at the root path of the project.
+Where the pom.xml file is located at._

 ## Call Forwarding Rules